szilvajuhos/szilvajuhos.github.io/_drafts/useful_bash.md

 88e88d1e7af404b7eb5c85503849b144  P13713_101/02-FASTQ/190925_A00187_0199_AHN7J7DSXX/P13713_101_S1_L004_R1_001.fastq.gz
 579a0bc0c93362eb6d6ff759004e6678  P13713_101/02-FASTQ/190925_A00187_0199_AHN7J7DSXX/P13713_101_S1_L004_R2_001.fastq.gz
 ```
-If we calculate these on munin, the values are the same (well, for many files this should be done by `diff` and not
+If we calculate these on munin, the values are the same (well, for many files comparing hash strings
-by eye):
+should be done by `diff` and not by eye):
 ```
 $ for f in `awk '{print $2}' P13713_101.md5`; do md5sum $f; done
 5578952f4f234377664be2da0fd9b8ff  P13713_101/02-FASTQ/190918_A00621_0127_BHMHCMDSXX/P13713_101_S29_L003_R1_001.fastq.gz